-Though not as well known in history as the more famous “Buffalo Bill” Cody, the first man to hold the moniker of Buffalo Bill was William E. Mathewson, a daring explorer, hunter, Indian scout and fighter, who did much to prepare the pathway for western expansion.
+Though not as well known in history as the more famous “Buffalo Bill” Cody, the first man to hold the moniker of Buffalo Bill was William E. Mathewson, a daring explorer, hunter, Indian scout, and fighter who did much to prepare the pathway for western expansion.

 During this time, he would set out with other hunters on long hunting expeditions in the fall of each year, going to Pennsylvania, Michigan, and Canada and returning home in the spring.
-A part of the time, he was engaged in looking up pinelands in Wisconsin and Minnesota and at one time acted as a guide to a party of land buyers through the unknown West.
+A part of the time, he was engaged in looking up pinelands in Wisconsin and Minnesota and, at one time, acted as a guide to a party of land buyers through the unknown West.
 In 1849 he embraced an opportunity offered him by the North West Fur Company, with headquarters at Fort Benton, Montana.
 While employed, he traveled with other trappers through Nebraska, the Dakotas, and Wyoming, trading with the Indians when they were friendly and fighting them when they were hostile.
 At one time, the party was surrounded by a band of Blackfoot Indians and did not dare to leave the stockade to give battle, but after severe fighting, the Indians were driven off.

-After remaining nearly two years in the employ of the North West Company, Mathewson joined with a party of hunters led by Kit Carson in 1852.
+After remaining nearly two years in the employ of the North West Company, Mathewson joined a party of hunters led by Kit Carson in 1852.
 Within this party were several famous men of the time, including Lucien Maxwell, James and John Baker, Charles and John Autobee, and others.
-This party traveled south to the head of the Arkansas River in Colorado, traversing the foothills of the Rocky Mountains, crossing the headwaters of the Little Big Horn — where General George Armstrong Custer was later killed — and the north and south forks of the Platte River, and passed down through the country to present-day Denver.
+This party traveled south to the head of the Arkansas River in Colorado, traversing the foothills of the Rocky Mountains, crossing the headwaters of the Little Big Horn — where General George Armstrong Custer was later killed — and the north and south forks of the Platte River, and passed down through the country to present-day Denver, Colorado.

 Having traveled over the entire unsettled region between the Missouri River and the Rocky Mountains, Mathewson could readily see that immigration would soon burst through the Missouri River boundary.
 The settlement of Kansas and regions farther west would be rapid.
-He soon determined to establish a trading post along the Santa Fe Trail in Kansas, although no man had as yet dared to attempt such a thing, so far away from military protection.
+He soon determined to establish a trading post along the Santa Fe Trail in Kansas, although no man had as yet dared to attempt such a thing so far away from military protection.

 In the summer of 1858, in partnership with Asa Beach, he established a trading post on Cow Creek, which they made headquarters until 1861.
 He then traveled among the different tribes on trading expeditions.
 Mathewson earned the nickname “Buffalo Bill” when he saved numerous settlers from starvation during the winter of 1860-1861.
-The drought of 1860 had ruined the crops that the settlers had planted, leaving them without a reserve food source for the winter.
+The drought of 1860 had ruined the crops the settlers had planted, leaving them without a reserve food source for the winter.
 Mathewson responded by supplying them with buffalo meat, for which he refused payment.
 He was said to have killed as many as 80 buffalo in a single day for the settlers.
 He also accommodated the overland mail route from Independence, Missouri, to Santa Fe, New Mexico.

-In 1861 he had a personal encounter with Kiowa Chief Satanta, the boldest and most powerful Kiowa Indian chiefs.
-With a small band of warriors, Satanta entered the post and announced his intention of taking Mathewson’s life in revenge for one of his braves’ death while attempting to steal a horse from the post.
+In 1861 he had a personal encounter with Kiowa Chief Satanta, the boldest and most powerful Kiowa Indian chief.
+With a small band of warriors, Satanta entered the post and announced his intention to take Mathewson’s life in revenge for one of his braves’ deaths while attempting to steal a horse from the post.
 It took but an instant for Mathewson to floor the Kiowa chief and give him a severe beating, and the followers of Satanta, driven from the house at the point of a revolver, were forced to carry their defeated leader back to camp.
-Satanta swore revenge for this humiliating defeat, and Mathewson, hearing of this, and deeming it best to settle the matter once for all, rode out alone on the prairie in search of his enemy.
+Satanta swore revenge for this humiliating defeat, and Mathewson, hearing of this, and deeming it best to settle the matter once and for all, rode out alone on the prairie in search of his enemy.
 Learning of the pursuit, Satanta fled and did not return for more than a year.
 When he returned, he acknowledged Mathewson as his master and entered into a treaty with him, giving a number of his best Indian horses as a token of his subservience.
 Mathewson was henceforth known in every Indian camp of the plains as “Sinpah Zilbah,” meaning “long-bearded dangerous white man.”

 In the summer of 1864, when the Indians took the warpath and were terrorizing Kansas settlers, Satanta warned Mathewson of an uprising three weeks in advance and entreated him to leave, saying that in revenge for having been fired on by a regiment of soldiers, the Indians were not going to leave a white man, woman, or child alive west of the Missouri River.
 Instead of fleeing, however, Mathewson sent all of the settlers to places of safety and then hunkered down with a few brave men to hold his trading post.
-He and his men, five in number, were armed with the first breech-loading rifles that had had ever been used on the plains of Kansas.
-On the morning of July 20th, 1,500 Indians surrounded the Mathewson post, and for three days, attacked and reconnoitered.
+He and his men, five in number, were armed with the first breech-loading rifles that had ever been used on the plains of Kansas.
+On the morning of July 20th, 1,500 Indians surrounded the Mathewson post and, for three days, attacked and reconnoitered.
 Still, they were repeatedly forced to retreat upon coming within range of the deadly fire of the breech-loading rifles.
 The Indians lost about 160 horses and a score or more of their kinsmen before they finally retreated.

 When first warned of the Indian uprising, among the first things Mathewson did was to write to the Overland Transportation Company and Bryant, Banard & Company, telling them not to send any wagons out.
-In reply, he received from the latter word that they had already started a train, loaded with modern rifles, and the letter ended with the appeal, “For God’s sake save this train, as it is loaded with arms and ammunition.”
+In reply, he received from the latter word that they had already started a train loaded with modern rifles, and the letter ended with the appeal, “For God’s sake, save this train, as it is loaded with arms and ammunition.”
 On the fourth day of the siege, this overland train of 147 wagons, loaded with supplies from the government posts of New Mexico and in charge of 155 men, appeared upon the scene.
 Ignorant of the Indian uprising, the train had come within three miles of the post, and upon the morning of the fourth day of the battle, Mathewson discovered that the Indians had departed during the night.
-He mounted the highest building of the post and, to the eastward, three miles away, saw through his field-glass the government train, drawn up in the usual camp half-circle and surrounded by Indians.
+He mounted the highest building of the post and, to the eastward, three miles away, saw through his field glass the government train, drawn up in the usual camp half-circle and surrounded by Indians.
 After studying the situation, he asked his most trusted man if the stockade could be held in his absence.
-Being assured that it could, he rode out with his Sharp’s rifle and six Colt revolvers.
+He was assured it could, so he rode out with his Sharp’s rifle and six Colt revolvers.
 When he reached the wagon camp, he burst into its midst with guns blazing.
 He quickly mounted one of the wagons, split open the boxes, and handed out rifles and ammunition to the men.
-In a moment, the well-directed fire was turned on the now astonished and bewildered Indians, who, after continuing the fight for a short time, in which many of them were killed or wounded, beat a hasty retreat.
-To make the victory complete, Mathewson organized and mounted the teamsters and gave chase, driving the Indians miles away.
+In a moment, the well-directed fire was turned on the astonished and bewildered Indians, who, after continuing the fight for a short time, in which many of them were killed or wounded, beat a hasty retreat.
+To complete the victory, Mathewson organized and mounted the teamsters and gave chase, driving the Indians miles away.
 Then, after burying the dead and repairing the ravages of the fight, the train moved on to its destination.